The Rev. Joseph Carrier C.S.C. Science Medal

 The premiere lecture series in the College of Science was established by John A. Lynch, M.D., of Kansas, a 1951 Notre Dame graduate.
 He was a native of Iowa who earned his medical degree from St. Louis University School of Medicine in 1955, served in the U.S. Navy and completed his residency in orthopedic surgery at Henry Ford Hospital in Detroit before he moved to Topeka in 1963.
 As a founder of Kansas Orthopedics & Sports Medicine, he was an early leader in total joint replacement to treat arthritis.
 Lynch passed away Feb.
 6, 2012 in Topeka, Kansas.
 View the Lynch Lecture Series schedule.

 The Nieuwland Lecture Series were established in 1943 by Rev. J. Hugh O’Donnell, C.S.C., then President of the University of Notre Dame, as a permanent memorial to the late Rev. Julius A. Nieuwland, C.S.C.
-Nieuwland was born in Hansbeke, Belgium in 1878, earned an A.B. at the University of Notre Dame in 1899, and after earning a Ph.D. in chemistry at Catholic University, joined the faculty of the University of Notre Dame where he served as professor of organic chemistry from 1918 until his death in 1936.
+Nieuwland was born in Hansbeke, Belgium in 1878, earned an A.B. at the University of Notre Dame in 1899, and after earning a Ph.D. in chemistry at Catholic University, joined the faculty of the University of Notre Dame in 1904 as a professor of botany, then later as a professor of organic chemistry from 1918 until his death in 1936.
 View the Nieuwland Lecture Series schedule.